-Organisations and member stakeholder bodies must notify the DCA in writing of their nominated representatives that will be attending meetings..
-Any changes during the year to an organisation's nominated members shall be notified in writing to the Director.
+Organisations and member stakeholder bodies shall reaffirm or update the nominated representatives at the beginning of the calendar year in writing to the Chairperson.

 Experts in their respective fields may, with consent of the Chairperson, be called upon to present a specific case on an ad hoc basis.